Kristol-Ice/IHaveYTPremiumNoNeedAdBlock/README.md

 # IHaveYTPremiumNoNeedAdBlock
-Whitelist of youtube.com rules for uBO
+Whitelist of youtube.com adblock rules for uBO and leave other rules work.